West Ham star Manuel Lanzini escapes car crash with no injuries

 It is understood that he did not go to hospital.

+The Metropolitan Police said it had been called to reports of a crash, adding: “Officers attended and it was reported that a car had left the westbound carriageway before colliding with a tree.”

-He is expected to play in the team’s clash with Everton on Sunday after being away on international duty with Argentina.
+Lanzini is expected to play in his team’s clash with Everton on Sunday after being away on international duty with Argentina.

 The player has been a key member of West Ham’s line-up this season, with manager David Moyes previously crediting him as “really helping” the team.